Shibam

 Shibam (شِبَام), officially the Old Walled City of Shibam (مدينة شبام القديمة وسورها), is a town in Wadi Hadhramaut in eastern Yemen with about 7,000 inhabitants.
 It is the seat of the Shibam District in the Hadhramaut Governorate.
-It is known for its mudbrick-made high-rise buildings, with some of the buildings reaching as high as 11 stories.
+It is known for its mudbrick-made high-rise buildings, with some of the buildings reaching as high as eleven stories.
 The design centred around protecting the residents of the city from Bedouin attacks.

 The city was founded around the 3rd century and became the capital of the Kingdom of Hadhramaut in 300 AD.
 Its strategic location along ancient trade routes contributed to its prosperity.
 Shibam has been continuously inhabited for an estimated 1,700 years.
 In 1982, Shibam was designated a UNESCO World Heritage Site due to its unique architecture and cultural significance.
 It is sometimes informally referred to as the "Manhattan of the Desert" (مَانْهَاتَن ٱلصَّحْرَاء) or "Chicago of the Desert" (شِيْكَاغو ٱلصَّحْرَاء).

 History

 The first known inscription about the city dates from the 3rd century CE.
 According to al-Hamdani, the origins of the city of Shibam date back to the pre-Islamic period, when the town rose to prominence until it became the capital of the Kingdom of Hadhramaut in 300 AD, after the destruction of its previous capital, Shabwa, located in the far west of the Hadhramaut Valley.
 It is not clear whether the current city is standing where the ancient city stood, a theory suggests that the city's rise of more than 6 meters from the surrounding floor plain might be because of the accumilation of ruins over a long period of time, although there hasn't been any archaeological excavations that back this theory up and it might be a natural outcrop of the mountain spur behind it.

 There are two major archaeological sites near Shibam: Jujah and Gabusa.
 Jujah used to be a quarry for large squared building stones.
 Gabusa was the site of an Assyrian-style bronze lion's head.

 In the 20th century, it was one of the three major cities of the Qu'aiti Sultanate, the others being Mukalla and Ash-Shihr.

 The city was added to the UNESCO World Heritage List in 1982.

-The 2008 Yemen cyclone flooded Shibam causing some of the buildings to collapse.
+The 2008 Yemen cyclone flooded Shibam causing some of the buildings to collapse..
+On 15 March 2009, a suicide bomber killed four South Korean tourists and a Yemeni tour guide in Shibam in a terrorist attack claimed by Al-Qaeda in the Arabian Peninsula.

 During the Yemen Civil War, the city suffered some damage after insurgents detonated a car bomb.
 There was also coalition bombing in the area.
-In 2015, UNESCO listed the city, along with Old Sana'a, as "cultural heritage at risk".
+In 2015, UNESCO listed the city, along with Old Sanaa, as "cultural heritage at risk".